ianhi/pyrepo-cookiecutter/README.md

 # pyrepo-cookiecutter

-This is my personal python repository bootstrap.
+This is Ian's personalized version of Talley's my personal python repository bootstrap.

 Feel free to use it as a launching point for your next project!